mrizwan83/nasa-quotes-api/README.md

 To install and set up the project on your local machine, follow these steps:

 1. Clone the project repository: `git clone <repository_url>`
-2. Navigate to the project directory: `cd Nasa-Quotes-API`
+2. Navigate to the project directory: `cd nasa-quotes-api`
 3. Install the dependencies: `npm install`
 4. Set up the environment variables:
    - Create a `.env` file in the project root directory.